 Who are some of your biggest inspirations?
 Favourite artists, photographers, etc?

 Katerina Plotnikova, Kirsty Mitchell, Oleg Oprisco, Diane Arbus, Phillippe Halsman, Henri Cartier Bresson…

 Your series “Freckles” is constantly growing, and is always amazing.
 Would you mind sharing a tip with us as to how you’ve made the freckles stand out so beautifully in the photographs?

 Lately, I have found inspiration in unique beauty that redheads with freckles have.
 Freckles used to be considered undesirable and unsightly, but today they have reached full splendor in the world of photography.
 I also think that every person is beautiful in their own way, so I find every person inspirational.

 Your self-portraits are as beautifully executed and as astonishing as your portraits.
-I was wondering do you feel it’s important for an artist to experiment with self-portraiture?!
+Do you feel it’s important for an artist to experiment with self-portraiture?